- The average cost of a full denture is $1,800. Partial dentures cost about $1,500. Dentures are very likely to be covered by insurance.

 Oral exam

-The first charge you will encounter when thinking about a denture is the fee for dental exam.
 An oral evaluation will help assess what kind of denture is best for you.
-You can make clear what you are expecting and ask any questions you may have.
+This is also an opportunity for you to explain your expectations and ask any questions you may have.

 At this stage, you will be informed whether any procedures need to be done before a denture is fitted.
 If some teeth need to be extracted or treated, an appointment will be set up.